 The employer is not only playing the role of the owner/occupier or person in charge but also being made to act in the capacity of a GP by requesting to see and collect private and personal information regarding the health of their worker.

-Furthermore, the assertion that workers featured in the direction must receive a first vaccine dose, or a second vaccine dose or book in to receive a vaccine, by a certain date, and that they will need to be fully vaccinated by a certain date in order to work implies an assumption that the state of emergency will be extended beyond 26 March 22; to continue the perpetual unnerving Covid 19 vaccination mandates.
+Furthermore, the assertion that workers featured in the direction must receive a first vaccine dose, or a second vaccine dose or book in to receive a vaccine, by a certain date, and that they will need to be fully vaccinated by a certain date in order to work implies an assumption that the state of emergency will be extended beyond 26 March 2022, which cannot be stated at this point in time.

 Obviously, the pandemic is ever changing, and the response must match that change.
 Restrictive and mandatory measures should only be implemented as a last resort and when absolutely necessary.
 So, it is unclear how I can recommend or direct my staff to receive a vaccine to continue working for me based on a direction which requires them to take actions which are beyond the scope of the current state of emergency.